-Total U.S. Total Foreign Total

-Participants Participants Participants
+Total U.S. Total Foreign Total Participant Totals: Participants Participants Participants

-43 17 60

-Some participants crossed international borders and some were trained in-country.
-The data reported here represents a combination of both types of participants.
+All participants crossed international borders; no participants were trained in-country.

 ILAB/OIR International Visitors Program

 ILAB's Office of International Relations (OIR) plays the lead role within the U.S. Government on policy and related program issues in the International Labor Organization and strategic global regions.
 OIR has primary federal responsibility for the Organization for Economic Cooperation and Development's Employment, Labor, and Social Affairs Committee, as well as employment- and labor-related issues in the United Nations, regional groups in the Americas, Asia-Pacific Economic Cooperation, and other international organizations.